leanprover-community/import-graph/README.md

 ## Installation

+The installation works exactly like for any [Lake package](https://reservoir.lean-lang.org/).

-This is only relevant if your project does not already require `import-graph` through another lake package (e.g. mathlib).
-If it does, do not follow these instructions; instead just use the tool with `lake exe graph`!
+*This only relevant if your project does not already require `importGraph` through another lake package (e.g. mathlib).
+If it does, do not follow these instructions; instead just use the tool with `lake exe graph`!*

 You can import this in any lean projects by the following line to your `lakefile.lean`: